cshulman/playbooks/README.md

 	- This will require modifying the `link-specified.yaml` playbook directly and replacing the default values set the client `client_link` and installer `install_link` variables.
 Then the playbook is run as is.

         **`sudo ansible-playbook playbooks/version-specific/link-specified.yaml`**

+## Dev Preview Version:<br>
+If you're looking to install a version that has not yet been released, you can follow the instructions for using the `playbooks/version-specific/link-specified.yaml` playbook and specify with links found from [ocp-dev-preview](https://mirror.openshift.com/pub/openshift-v4/clients/ocp-dev-preview/).

+Alternatively, you can utilize the `DPlatest.yaml` playbook to install the latest developer preview version of OCP 4.x. <br>
+  **`sudo ansible-playbook playbooks/DPlatest.yaml`**